ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 **1. Gallery of uploaded files**

 We’ve added a new Preview option to the Files tab in Social Groups! 🎉

-<br>Now, when you select Preview from the file menu, the file opens in a pop-up window, and below it you’ll see a handy gallery of all uploaded files with thumbnails.
+Now, when you select Preview from the file menu, the file opens in a pop-up window, and below it you’ll see a handy gallery of all uploaded files with thumbnails.

-<br>This makes it easier to quickly browse and view shared content without downloading each file — perfect for fast collaboration and visual overview.
+This makes it easier to quickly browse and view shared content without downloading each file — perfect for fast collaboration and visual overview.
  ![files-preview](pictures/files-preview.png)